 Our oil production is currently sold under short-term contracts with a duration of six months or less.
 The contracts require the purchasers to purchase the amount of oil production that is available at prices tied to the spot oil markets.
 Our natural gas production is primarily sold under contracts with various terms and priced on first of the month index prices or on daily spot market prices.
-Approximately 42% of our 2017 natural gas sales were priced utilizing first of the month index prices and approximately 58% were priced utilizing daily spot prices.
-BP Energy Company and its subsidiaries, Shell Oil Company and its subsidiaries, CIMA Energy and EOG Resources accounted for 34%, 17%, 16% and 15%, respectively, of our total 2017 sales.
+Approximately 47% of our 2018 natural gas sales were priced utilizing first of the month index prices and approximately 53% were priced utilizing daily spot prices.
+CIMA Energy, BP Energy Company and its subsidiaries, and Shell Oil Company and its subsidiaries accounted for 26%, 23%, and 19%, respectively, of our total 2018 sales.
 The loss of any of these customers would not have a material adverse effect on us as there is an available market for our crude oil and natural gas production from other purchasers.

 We have entered into longer term marketing arrangements to ensure that we have adequate transportation to get our natural gas production in North Louisiana to the markets.
 As an alternative to constructing our own gathering and treating facilities, we have entered into a variety of gathering and treating agreements with midstream companies to transport our natural gas to the long-haul natural gas pipelines.
-We have entered into certain agreements with a major natural gas marketing company to provide us with firm transportation for 10,000 MMBtu per day for our North Louisiana natural gas production on the long-haul pipelines.
-These agreements expire in 2019.
+We have entered into an agreement with a major natural gas marketing company to provide us with firm transportation for 10,000 MMBtu per day for our North Louisiana natural gas production on the long-haul pipelines.
+This agreement expires in 2019.
 To the extent we are not able to deliver the contracted natural gas volumes, we may be responsible for the transportation costs.
 Our production available to deliver under these agreements in North Louisiana is expected to exceed the firm transportation arrangements we have in place.
 In addition, the marketing company managing the firm transportation is required to use reasonable efforts to supplement our deliveries should we have a shortfall during the term of the agreements.